benfoley/react-admin-app-template/README.md

 # Template React Firebase project

 This combines a [ReactAdmin](https://marmelab.com/react-admin/) site and [React Native](https://reactnative.dev/) app, with data from [Firebase Firestore](https://firebase.google.com/docs/firestore).
+[React-admin-firebase](https://github.com/benwinding/react-admin-firebase) is used to connect the admin site to Firebase.
 [Expo](https://expo.io/) is used for the React Native stuff for convenience.

 ## Requirements